 Related Post: Art That Sells – What Artists Need to Know

 I want you to know that, in most cases, it is not the style of art that sells.
 It is about showing your artwork to the right audience.

 For example, if you paint followers you will not have success if you are showing your artwork to hunters.

-However if you can discover who likes your artwork, who can afford your prices, know where they live and where they hang out on the internet you can develop productive art marketing strategies that will get your paintings and drawings in front of them.
+However, if you can discover who likes your artwork, who can afford your prices, and know where they live and where they hang out on the internet, you can develop productive art marketing strategies that will get your paintings and drawings in front of them.

-Your art sales will only increase when you can promote your art to people who have the same passion as you do.
+Your art sales will only increase when you can promote your art to people with the same passion.